Huggepugge1/RustyCog/README.md

   depending on the current workload.
 - Prioritization: Allowing certain cogs to be prioritized.
 For example a cog currently being waited for will get priority for decreased response times
-- Cancel cogs at any time
+- Cancel cogs before they are ran

 ## Why Choose RustyCog?
 RustyCog provides a unique approach to task management in Rust,